The Jaguars (Year 6) Miss Hamilton / Mrs Papageorghiou

 · create an imaginary aspirational Curriculum Vitae (for 20 Years’ time when they are 30/31)

 · research trade shows, careers, qualifications and interests

 Curriculum Days / Trips

 We are hoping to organise the following curriculum days and trips:

 · Down House- October 2019

 · Trip to the Houses of Parliament

 Term 5 & 6

 In Year 6 your children will receive weekly homework, which will be either Maths or English exercises.
-It will be given on a Thursday and needs to be handed in by the following Tuesday.
+It will usually be given on a Thursday and needs to be handed in by the following Tuesday.
 On occasions, there may be a small project based on a topic within school to broaden the children’s knowledge and understanding.
 They will also be expected to be learning key words from the Year 5 and 6 Spelling List.